 In Australia, QBE is a signatory to the General Insurance Code of Practice (Code) which sets out the standards that general insurers agree to meet when providing products and services to customers.
-The Code Governance Committee is the independent body that monitors and enforces insurers' compliance with the Code.
+The Code Governance Committee (CGC) is the independent body that monitors and enforces insurers' compliance with the Code.
 The Code is currently being formally reviewed as part of the regular three year cycle for continuously improving the Code.
-The scope of the review includes identifying possible Code commitments that may become enforceable Code provisions.
-Enforceable code provisions would be provisions in respect of which a contravention will constitute a breach of law.
-Consultation by the independent Review Panel with the Insurance Council of Australia and its members, regulators, consumer representatives and others as to identification of potential enforceable code provisions is ongoing.
+An independent review panel published a report in 2024 containing 101 recommendations for the industry to consider as part of the Code review (Report).
+The scope of the review includes whether the Code should be contractually enforceable and increasing the sanctions regime under the Code.
+The Report recommended doubling the maximum penalties for significant breaches and giving the CGC power to name non-compliant insurers.
+Consultation by the Insurance Council of Australia and its members with regulators, consumer representatives and others to identify and draft potential Code provisions is ongoing.
 QBE's Australian business is also a member of the Australian Financial Complaints Authority, the external dispute resolution scheme that deals with complaints from consumers related to financial services.